tekartik/sqflite/sqflite/doc/supported_types.md

 }
 ```

-It should be flatten.
+It should be flattened.
 One solution is to modify the map structure:

 ```sql
 CREATE TABLE Product (